AzugBe/azugbe.github.io/_pages/privacy.md

 ### 11. Data protection provisions about the application and use of Pretix

-When registering for an event organized by AZUG vzw, event registration processing is handled by a third-party data processor:
+When registering for an event organized by AZUG (BUG - Initiative vzw), event registration processing is handled by a third-party data processor:

     Pretix - Raphael Michel
     rami.io Software development